 Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Supplementary fee information

-- Access: Achievement of the Access to HE Diploma; to include 15 level 3 credits at distinction in Biology or Chemistry, and an additional 15 credits at merit in another Science subject.
+- Access: 15 Level 3 credits at Distinction in Biology or Chemistry and 15 credits at Merit in another Science subject.

-- Baccalaureate IB: Grade of 6 in higher level Biology or Chemistry and grade 5 in another higher level science subject.
+- Baccalaureate IB: A minimum Grade 6 in Higher Level Biology or Chemistry and grade 5 in another Higher Level Science subject.

 - Irish Highers: H1 in Biology or Chemistry plus H2 in another Science subject.

 - T Levels: You must be studying Science.
 For further advice on acceptable subjects please email us.

 If you don't meet the entry requirements, you may be eligible for BSc(Hons) Biomedical Science (with Foundation Year).

 For country specific entry requirements please find your country on the Country Information pages.
 If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.